-When being considered for a role, most companies, large and small, will want to interview you and likely follow up that meeting by running a formal background search.
+Search a full background report on a person When being considered for a role, most companies, large and small, will want to interview you and likely follow up that meeting by running a formal background search.
 This is a standard practice across many industries and companies, including major retailers like Target and Walmart and the law requires that they use a FCRA-accredited pre-employment background screening process, which can cover a great deal, so it’s best to be prepared before that day arrives.

 What Do Employers Look for in a Formal Pre-Employment Background Screening and What Can You Do Before that Day Comes?

 When an employer runs a candidate background check via a FCRA-approved pre-employment background screening, they’re typically looking for criminal records, education, employment history, credit history, driving records, and civil litigation records (although the Fair Credit Reporting Act places a statute of limitations on viewing certain records if the check is conducted through a third-party agency).
 Negative results in one of these categories won’t necessarily preclude you from consideration for a job if you’re upfront and honest about it, but employers want to make sure that you’re not lying about or hiding something on your application.